What to do if you’re struggling to afford your loan repayments

 Can I reduce my loan repayments?

-You should speak to your loan provider to find out whether it might be possible.
+You may be able to reduce your payments but you will need to speak to your loan provider.
 If you are in financial difficulty, lenders have a duty to offer options to help.

 You might be able to reduce your monthly loan repayments to make them more manageable by extending the term of your loan, however, you’re also likely to pay more overall.
 Our loans calculator can help you work out how much you’ll end up paying depending on the interest rate and term of the loan.